otus-devops-2019-05/mihmantis_infra/README.md

 # mihmantis_infra
 mihmantis Infra repository

+### HW9

+Created ansible playbooks for deploying reddit-app
+- using single play
+- using several plays in one playbook
+- using multiple playbooks

+Changed packer provisioning to ansible scripts

+##### Extra tasks
+[*] Changed ansible inventory to dynamic inventory using inventory.py script with call to gcloud utility

 ### HW8

 Installed ansible.
 Created inventory and config files for two groups app and db.